Sarah Donnelly B.A., M.Div.

 Contact Information

-On Retreat with The Rev. Ron Rolheiser, omi
+On Retreat with Fr.
+Ron Rolheiser, omi

 Over the past few years Oblate Media and Communications have released several presentations - using a DVD format - given by Ron Rolheiser, renowned author, teacher and theologian.
 The topics of these presentations are engaging, and seem to “speak” to participants of any age.